 Completion of the Free Application for Federal Student Aid (FAFSA) is required for all forms of federal financial aid for which you might apply.
 Be sure to include the University of Mississippi school code on your FAFSA: 002440.
+Visit fafsa.gov or download the myStudentAid app from the app store on your smart device.

-You should also complete applications for state-based aid and institution-based aid.
+You should also complete applications for state of Mississippi aid by visiting msfinancialaid.org.
 See your financial aid advisor for instructions.